-Applications for a change of use to short term let accommodation will be assessed and determined against the development plan, both with respect to LDP policy Hou 7 and National Planning Framework 4 (NPF 4) policy 30(e), and material considerations.
+Applications for a change of use to short-term let accommodation will be assessed and determined against the relevant policies of the development plan and material considerations., both with respect to LDP policy Hou 7 and National Planning Framework 4 ("NPF 4") policy 30(e) are two relevant policies of the development plan., and material considerations.
 The table below principally provides guidance in respect of LDP Policy Hou 7.
-It may also provide some assistance in considering NPF 4 Policy 30 (e) (i).
-This table is not relevant to the consideration of NPF 4 Policy 30 (e) (ii).
+It may but it also provides some assistance in relation to considering NPF 4 Policy 30 (e) criteria (ii).
+This table is not relevant to the consideration of NPF 4 Policy 30 (e) criteria (ii).